guillermoamaral/Webside/docs/api/evaluations/id/get.md

 # Retrieve evaluation

-Retrive the active evaluation with a given ID.
+Retrieve the active evaluation with a given ID.

 **URL**: `/evaluations/{id}`